 Language and Lifestyle

-Students can come for a language and lifestyle experience from 1 term to 1 year.
-We do not offer short stay or group programmes.
+Students can come for a language and lifestyle experience from one term to one year.
+We occasionally offer short stay or group programmes, at the discretion of the International Director.

 University Entrance